Humans and LLMs: Partners in problem-solving for an increasingly complex world

 Making big leaps with small models: What are small language models and super tiny language models?

 The size of language models significantly impacts their adoption and usage.
-Did you know that small language models and super tiny language models can produce richer, more specific outputs that increasingly outperform larger models across various benchmarks?
-SRI Policy researcher Jamie A Sandhu writes about small models making big impacts in the field of AI.
+SRI Policy researcher Jamie A. Sandhu explores how small models are making big impacts in the field of AI.

 SRI partners with Data Sciences Institute on “Toward a Fair and Inclusive Future of Work with ChatGPT”